nterprise/api-docs/data/docs/jekyll/api/niagara/oas_batch.md

                                       project_id:
                                         type: string
                                         description: Program ID of the to assign
-                                      qty:
-                                        type: number
-                                        minimum: 1
-                                        description: Number of units to assign to the project
-                                      allow_scarcity:
+                                      allow_replacement:
                                         type: boolean
-                                        description: Allow the workflow to continue even if there are not enough units
+                                        description: Allow units of a replacement part
-                                      force:
+                                      allow_substitution:
                                         type: boolean
-                                        description: Assign the units even if the project already has units allocated
+                                        description: Allow units of a substitute part
                                       status:
                                         type: string
                                         description: Only assign units which are in this status